FOSSforlife/album-cleantag/README.md

 The options object can be passed to the second parameter.
 It can contain the following parameters:
 ```
 const options = {
+    addRedFlags: // add red flags to the list
+    excludeRedFlags: // remove red flags from the list
-    customRedFlags: replace my red flags with your own list
+    customRedFlags: // replace my red flags with your own list (don't use with the other two options)
-    excludeRedFlags: red flags to ignore (assuming customRedFlags is empty)
 }

 cleantag.clean(albumName, options);